Mrian07/Proyeksi/docs/system-admin-guide/system-settings/general-settings/README.md

 sidebar_navigation:
   title: General settings
   priority: 990
-description: General system settings in OpenProject.
+description: General system settings in ProyeksiApp.
 robots: index, follow
 keywords: general settings
 ---
 # General system settings

-You can configure general system settings in OpenProject.
+You can configure general system settings in ProyeksiApp.
 Under System settings on the tab **General** you can configure the following options.

 1. **Application title**: This title will be displayed on the [application start page](../../../user-guide/start-page).